exastro-suite/exastro-it-automation-docs-dev/docs/en/2.5/_sources/installation/online/ansible_execution_agent/setup.rst.txt

     select value: (1, 2, 3, q)  :

-1.  以下、Enterを押下すると、必要な設定値を対話形式で、入力が開始されます。
+1. Pressing the Enter key in the following step starts an interactive installation process where the user can input the data for the required items.

 .. tabs::

-   .. tab:: 1.エージェントサービス削除、データ削除
+   .. tab:: 1.Delete Agent service and data

-      | ①アンインストールするエージェントのサービス名（ita-ag-ansible-execution-<サービスの一意な識別子:yyyyMMddHHmmssfff or 対話で指定した文字列>）を指定してください。
+      | ① Specify the name of the service name of the agent that will be uninstalled（ita-ag-ansible-execution-<Service unique identifier:yyyyMMddHHmmssfff or String specified in the interactive item>）.

       .. code-block:: bash

         Input a SERVICE_NAME.(e.g. ita-ag-ansible-execution-xxxxxxxxxxxxx):

-      | ②①で指定した、サービス名のデータの保存先を指定してください。
+      | ② Specify the storage path of the data of the service name specified in step ①.

       .. code-block:: bash

         Input a STORAGE_PATH.(e.g. /home/cloud-user/exastro/<SERVICE_ID>):

-   .. tab:: 2.エージェントサービス削除
+   .. tab:: 2.Delete Agent service

-      | ①アンインストールするエージェントのサービス名（ita-ag-ansible-execution-<サービスの一意な識別子:yyyyMMddHHmmssfff or 対話で指定した文字列>）を指定してください。
+      | ① Specify the name of the service name of the agent that will be uninstalled（ita-ag-ansible-execution-<Service unique identifier:yyyyMMddHHmmssfff or String specified in the interactive item>）.

       .. code-block:: bash

         Input a SERVICE_NAME.(e.g. ita-ag-ansible-execution-xxxxxxxxxxxxx):

-   .. tab:: 3.データ削除
+   .. tab:: 3.Delete data

-      | ① サービスのデータの保存先を指定してください。
+      | ① Specify the service's data storage path.

       .. code-block:: bash